AvivE453/Ray_Tracing/README.md

   • Lighting: Ambient light, directional lights, and spotlights.
   • Material colors: Phong model (ambient, diffuse, specular, shininess).
   • Shadows: Hard shadows via secondary rays.
-  • Reflections (mirror object) & Transparency: With recursive ray tracing .
+  • Reflections (mirror object) & Transparency: With recursive ray tracing(up to 5 depth levels).

 The 3D scene for rendering is defined by using a text file.
 This file format defined the geometry, materials, and lights of your virtual world.
-The file containing:
+The scene file contains:

     ● "e" (eye) – Represents the Camera position coordinates (x,y,z).The 4th coordinate will always be 1.0 and can be ignored.
     ● "a" (ambient) – Represents the Global Ambient Intensity (r,g,b).The 4th coordinate will always be 1.0 and can be ignored.